What to Eat with Braces the First Week? 20 Easy & Delicious Ideas!

 2. Can I eat fruits during the first week of braces?

-Yes, but only soft or mashed fruits.
-Hard, crunchy fruits can damage brackets and hurt sensitive teeth.
+Yes, but just soft or mashed fruits.
+Tough, crunchy fruits can damage brackets and cause discomfort to sensitive teeth.

 Best options: